Men's basketball: Simmons stepping into leadership role for UNT

 “Zach has taken a leadership role, Geu said.
 “He contributes to that sense of urgency.
 He loves it here and wants to accomplish something.”

-UNT did just that in McCasland debut season in 2017-18.
+UNT did just that in McCasland’s debut season in 2017-18.
 The Mean Green won the College Basketball Invitational and finished 20-18.

 That performance and a 16-1 start last season sent expectations soaring before UNT struggled with injuries down the stretch and stumbled to a 21-12 finish.